-For the 2019/20 financial year it has been assumed that the average interest rate earned on lending to banks and building societies will be 0.75% p.a.
-The target rate takes into account the November 2018 increase in the Bank of England base rate, which has resulted in increased rates being available compared to those available before the increase.
+For the 2020/21 financial year it has been assumed that the average interest rate earned on lending to banks and building societies will be 0.75% p.a.
+The target rate takes into account that the Bank of England's base rate has remained at 0.75% since November 2018.
+In practice, it should be possible to achieve an average rate in excess of the base rate, but a target of 0.75% builds in an element of prudence, given the uncertainties around the impact of Brexit.